 Write Clear And Simple Sales Copy Content

-The fourth step to creating content for a sales funnel is to write clear and simple sales copy content.
+The fourth step to creating content for a sales funnel is to write clear and simple sales copy using effective copywriting.
 This is especially true for the first content your visitors see on your landing pages.

-Although, this step sounds easy AND obvious, in reality, it is probably the hardest step to carry out for beginners.
+Although, this step sounds easy AND obvious, in reality, good copywriting it is probably the hardest step to carry out for beginners.

 Clear and simple sales funnel content creation is one of the most important steps in writing for a funnel.